 - We will use our cash from operations primarily to service our debt and for distributions to unitholders and reinvestment in our business.
 Consequently, the extent to which we are unable to use cash or access capital to pay for additional acquisitions may limit our growth and impair our operating results.
-Further, we are subject to certain debt incurrence covenants under our bank credit agreement that may restrict our ability to incur additional debt to finance acquisitions. - Although we intend to use our securities as acquisition currency, some prospective sellers may not be willing to accept our securities as consideration.
+Further, we are subject to certain debt incurrence covenants under our bank credit agreement and the indentures that govern our 6.875% senior notes due 2014 and 8.25% senior notes due 2016 that may restrict our ability to incur additional debt to finance acquisitions. - · Although we intend to use our securities as acquisition currency, some prospective sellers may not be willing to accept our securities as consideration. - We will use cash for capital expenditures related to infrastructure expansions such as the Stagecoach expansion project, which will reduce our cash available to pay for additional acquisitions.